 On both trips, I have had a guide which I think is a great way to experience the ruins.
 If you stay overnight, then make sure to get up early and experience it before the crowds.
 Some like staying at the site overnight during a full moon.

-Where to Stay: There are two great hotel options.
+Where to Stay: There are three great hotel options.
 The Machu Picchu Sanctuary Lodge is now operated by Belmond (Orient Express).
 It is located right next to the site which allows you to easily see the site at sunrise or during a full moon.
 It is a smaller property with a small dining room.
 The room rates are quite expensive.

 My recommendation is to stay down from the site in Aguas Calientes at the Machu Picchu Pueblo Hotel.
 I stayed there my first trip and re-visited it on the second.
 It is a lovely property with attractive rooms and beautiful gardens and grounds.
 There is a cafe and a more upscale restaurant along with a spa.
 I remember a great massage after a full day of hiking.